AlxHnr/nano-backup/HACKING.md

 `"clean.sh"`.
 The fallback scripts should be flexible enough and can be complemented with scripts like `"pre-run.sh"` or `"post-init.sh"`, etc. The fallback scripts will create the directory `"generated/"`, where all the data generated during the test should be stored.
-Additionally the `"generated/repo/"` will be created and contains the repository to test.
+Additionally the directory `"generated/repo/"` will be created and contains the repository to test.

 The fallback scripts _must_ be configured by creating one of the following